joshbirk/ForceDotBundle/README.md

  <LI>Go into the folder, copy the "Tools" directory.
  <LI>Go back to the parent folder.
 Rename "ForceDotBundle" (or whatever the result parent dir was) to "ForceDotBundle.tmBundle".
  <LI>Double click the renamed directory.
 TextMate should run and confirm it was installed.
- <LI>Go to "~/Library/Application Support/TextMate/Bundles" (not this is off your user directory).
+ <LI>Go to "~/Library/Application Support/TextMate/Bundles" (note this is off your user directory).
  <LI>Right click on "ForceDotCom.tmBundle" and select "Show Package Contents".
  <LI>Paste "Tools" into the now opened package.
  <LI>Now to Terminal and run the following: